You are 18 weeks pregnant!

-You may find yourself feeling quite faint in the early stages of pregnancy; this is because your blood flow is trying to keep up with your circulation.
+In week 18, you may find yourself feeling quite faint in these early stages of pregnancy; this is because your blood flow is trying to keep up with your circulation.
 Make sure you drink lots of water to avoid dehydration, which can contribute to feelings of dizziness.
 Keep some healthy, high-energy food with you, such as bananas and raisins, wherever you go.
 If you start to feel faint, have a sit-down and a snack.

 Other symptoms associated with the first trimester may surprise you; some women have reported excessive saliva.
 This is linked to morning sickness and eating fruit or chewing gum may help to alleviate the symptoms.
 You may also feel quite bloated and windy during the first few months; eating high-fibre foods, like bran cereals, fruit and vegetables could help.